Student Support Services

 Assessment Testing

-Students who have been out of high school three years or longer and have not completed their General Education requirements in English or mathematics may be encouraged to utilize assessment options (Accuplacer, EdReady, submit a writing assessment etc.).
+Students who have been out of high school three years or longer and have not completed their General Education requirements in English or mathematics may be encouraged to utilize assessment options (Accuplacer, EdReady, submit a writing/reading assessment etc.).
 Results of these placement assessments, along with ACT and/or SAT scores (if available), and high school transcripts are used to advise students into the most appropriate math, reading and English courses.
 Students who have completed a HiSet or other high school equivalency credential must take EdReady math and the MSUB writing/reading assessment for placement.
 For further information, contact Jacket Student Central at (406) 247-3019 or the University Advising Center at (406) 657-2240.

 Academic Support Center